FEMA Emergency Declaration – Puerto Rico Tropical Storm Fiona

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Alaska to supplement state, tribal and local recovery efforts in areas affected by a landslide on May 7, 2022.
+FEMA has issued a Fire Management Assistance Declaration for the state of Washington to supplement state, tribal and local recovery efforts in the areas affected by the Bolt Creek Fire on September 10, 2022 and continuing.
 The following counties have been approved for assistance:

 Public Assistance: